 - Take steps to be financially prepared.

 This webinar helps community organizations improve peoples’ financial readiness and bounce back from unexpected events.
-Use this form to register of this webinar.

 Date and time: April 26 2:00 pm, EDT